What is this?

 improving the quality and relevance of teaching and learning;

 promoting mobility of students and staff and cross-border cooperation;

 - strengthening the "knowledge triangle", linking education, research, and innovation;

 - creating effective governance and funding mechanisms for higher education.

 In order to ensure that these aims are met the European Commission is also developing and supporting tools to promote mobility (such as ECTS and the Diploma Supplement), increase the recognition of skills and qualifications, and provide better information about higher education in Europe.

-The EC also provides support to the Bologna Process, designed to promote higher education reform with a view to establishing a European Higher Education Area, and promotes the exchange of good policy practices between different countries through the ET2020 higher education working group.
+The Commission also provides support to the Bologna Process, designed to promote higher education reform with a view to establishing a European Higher Education Area, and promotes the exchange of good policy practices between different countries through the ET2020 higher education working group.

-Lastly, in addition to managing the Erasmus+ programme, which provides a variety of opportunities to higher education students, the Directorate-General is also responsible for supporting international cooperation initiatives in higher education with countries outside the EU.
+Lastly, in addition to managing the Erasmus+ programme, which provides a variety of opportunities to higher education students, the Commission is also responsible for supporting international cooperation initiatives in higher education with countries outside the EU.

 What has been done so far?

 The European Commission has presented a series of policy documents, including an Agenda for the Modernisation of Europe's Higher Education Systems, which has been endorsed by Education Ministers and the European Parliament.
 It supports the implementation of the Modernisation Agenda through studies to provide policy evidence, exchanges of good practice and spending instruments such as the Erasmus+ Programme and the European Structural and Investment Funds.